ShaggyDog18/SignalGeneratorSD/README.md

 - Press and hold button during start up -> reset settings to default (just for the current session, does not write default settings to EEPROM).
 Hold the button until display's backlight starts blinking.
 Backlight will blink 3 times to confirm the reset.
-- Double click anywhere except input frequency -> save settings to EEPROM.
+- Double click anywhere except input frequency and Ch#0 -> save settings to EEPROM.
 Display backlight will blink 2 times to confirm.
 - At the first launch of the firmware `Error:CRC EEPROM` will be shown because no settings are in the EEPROM yet.
 Settings will be automatically set to default and saved to EEPROM.
 The error will not appear any more.

 ## Squarewave Signal Amplitude Feature